shizzz/AnimiruTV/README.md

 * Create backups locally to read/watch offline or to your desired cloud service

 ## Download
-Get the app from the [releases page](https://github.com/aniyomiorg/aniyomi/releases).
+Get the app from the [releases page](https://github.com/Quickdesh/Animiru/releases).

-If you want to try new features before they get to the stable release, you can download the preview version [here](https://github.com/aniyomiorg/aniyomi-preview/releases).

 ## Issues, Feature Requests and Contributing